Aziz039/xo/README.md

 # xo
-A simple javascript react game
+A simple javascript react game.
 This game is build on jsx